yclas/documentation/use-yclas-premium-support-system.md

 ### Replying to a ticket

-On Support page you can see a list of all opened tickets with their status; Opened, held or closed.
-A ticket is on _"hold"_ status when you receive a reply from one of the support agents.
+On the support page you can see a list of all the opened tickets and their status: Open, hold or closed.
+A ticket is on _hold_ when you have received a reply from one of the support agents.

 To reply you can simply click on the message shaped button next to the ticket and the reply form will open with all of the previous conversations.
 From there, you can read the full ticket conversation, close your ticket or place a reply.